 HMP Hewell was established in June 2008 following the amalgamation of three former prisons on the site – Blakenhurst, Brockhill and Hewell Grange.
 Each site catered for a different category of prisoner – categories B, C and D. In 2011, house block 7, the category C section (formerly Brockhill)), was closed.

 Remaining were the house blocks 1-6 on the closed site (formerly Blakenhurst) and house block 8 (formerly Hewell Grange), also known as the Grange Resettlement Unit or the open site.
 The prison primarily serves the Gloucestershire, Worcestershire, West Midlands and Warwickshire catchment area and is part of the West Midlands Region.
-The acting #1 governor is Jane Bailey.
+It has a capacity for 900 inmates on the closed site, and 225 on the open site.
+The #1 governor is Clare Pearson, who has been in post since February 2019

-- House block 3 – 207 mainstream convicted prisoners
+- House block 3 – induction/first night unit

-- House block 4 – 211 prisoners in substance misuse and the integrated drug treatment system
+- House block 4 – prisoners with drug or alcohol issues

-- House block 5 – 79 convicted vulnerable prisoners
+- House block 5, 2B spur – vulnerable prisoners

-Grange Resettlement Unit – 187 category D prisoners, including two annexes accommodating 9 and 11 prisoners respectively who were nearing the end of their sentences.
+Grange Resettlement Unit – 225 category D prisoners, including two annexes accommodating 9 and 11 prisoners respectively who were nearing the end of their sentences.
+The accomodation is in dormitories of varying size.

 - Segregation – 28 prisoners